mhogberg-bwb/blog-samples/blog-design-system.md

 ## Component Structure

-Each blog sample will be composed of reusable components:
+Each blog sample will be composed of these core components:

-- Header
+- Header (logo and search)
-- Navigation
-- Hero/Banner
-- Article Card
+- Featured Article
 - Article List
-- Article Full
-- Sidebar
+- Sidebar (tags and popular articles)
 - Footer

-- Search
-- Comments Section
-- Author Bio
-- Social Sharing
+All components will use a consistent CSS class naming structure with a unique two-letter prefix for each blog sample.

 ## Data Structure

 Sample data will be stored in JSON files and reused across all blog samples:
-- Articles
+- Articles (with tags)
 - Authors
-- Categories
+- Categories (for backward compatibility)
 - Comments
-- Media (images, videos)

-This approach will allow the executive team to evaluate each design using identical content.
+A unified DataContext provides access to all data, including processed tags extracted from articles.